New Leader of Blight Authority of Memphis Excited for Revitalization

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Arizona to supplement state, tribal and local recovery efforts in the areas affected by the Pipeline Fire on June 12, 2022 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Minnesota to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes and flooding from May 29-30, 2022.
 The following counties have been approved for assistance:

 Public Assistance: